Methods provided by the Data Exchange library

 Any file

 can also be a memory stream, i.e. a file stored in memory.
+Memory streams can have arbitrary length.
 Memory streams can help

 • improve performance because they do not incur disk I/O, or delay because of virus scanning generated files on disk,